2019342a/reporter/README.rst

 How do I get set up?
 --------------------

-Use :code:`pip install git+ssh://git@github.com/2019342a/reporter` to install the library.
+Use :code:`pip install logging-reporter` to install the library.
 Then you are good to go!

 Dependencies